 - Leica — no stabilization.

-- Nikon VR — IBIS for the Zf/Z5/Z6/Z6II/Z7/Z7II/Z8/Z9, plus many adapted lenses have lens VR and the two work in conjunction.
-The Zf, Z8, and Z9 use something called Synchro VR when both lens and camera have VR systems.
-For the Z30, Z50, and Zfc, none have IBIS, but all the current DX zoom lenses have lens-based VR (IS using Nikon's vocabulary).
+- Nikon VR — IBIS for the Zf/Z5/Z6/Z6II/Z6III/Z7/Z7II/Z8/Z9, plus many adapted lenses have lens VR; the two work in conjunction.
+The Z9 added something called Synchro VR when both lens and camera have VR systems, which is now supported in other recent Nikons.
+For the Z30, Z50, Z50II, and Zfc, none have IBIS, but all the current DX zoom lenses have lens-based VR.

-- Olympus/OMDS IS — originally only IBIS, but now making telephoto lenses with lens IS that works in conjunction with IBIS.
+- Olympus/OMDS IS — originally Olympus only did IBIS, but OM Digital Systems, which took over the Olympus line, is making telephoto lenses with lens stabilization that works in conjunction with IBIS.

-- Panasonic OIS — originally only lens IS, but now making IBIS on most models (GH5s is an exception).
+- Panasonic OIS — originally they had only lens stabilization, but are now including IBIS on most models (GH5s was an exception).

 - Sigma OS — lens-based stabilization.
-May or may not work with camera's IS controls depending upon age of lens.
+May or may not work with camera's stabilization controls depending upon the age of lens.
+Current lenses work; some older lenses don't.

 - Sony OSS — IBIS plus lens stabilization for telephoto lenses that works together.

 - Tamron VC — lens-based stabilization.
-May or may not work with camera's IS controls depending upon age of lens.
+May or may not work with camera's stabilization controls depending upon age of lens.
+Current lenses work; some older lenses don't.

-All else equal, I'd rather have IBIS (sensor based) than not, but I want that to work with lens IS for telephoto lenses, particularly for lenses that are 200mm (full frame) or longer.
+All else equal, I'd rather have IBIS (sensor based) than not, but I want that to work with lens stabilization for telephoto lenses, particularly for lenses that are 200mm (full frame) or longer.
+Typically, that not only gives you five axis correction (horizontal shift, vertical shift, roll, pitch, and yaw) but it also puts the correct type of axis correction at the place that does it best (shifts and roll on the sensor, pitch and yaw on the lens).
 Canon, Fujifilm, Nikon, Olympus, Panasonic, and Sony are now getting this (mostly) right, in my opinion.